 As experts in their respective fields, ECRs have a duty and an opportunity to help to inform science policy.
 This resources category groups ten articles dealing with the integration of science into policy and society.

-Accelerating climate research and action in cities through advanced science-policy-practice partnerships
+Science-policy-practice for climate research and action in cities

 Scientific inputs to national and international decision-makers and policymakers are crucial, as well as communicating science to the broader society.
 This resource category groups seven articles dealing with the interlinkage of scientific advice with science diplomacy or science communication.